carbonplan/colormaps/README.md

 const colormap = useColormap('warm')
 ```

 This returns an array of colors.
 The hook depends on the current `theme-ui` mode, so changing the `theme-ui` mode will change the colormap.
-By default the hook returns 255 colors in RGB format.
+By default the hook returns 255 colors in `rgb` format.
 Both the count and the format can be specified.
 For example, this will return `7` equispaced values from the `warm` colormap in `hex` format.

 ```js
 const colormap = useColormap('warm', 7, 'hex')
 ```

 You can also easily see the list of available colormap names.
-Useful when building menu selections.
+Useful for building menu selections and similar lists.

 ```js
 import { names } from '@carbonplan/colormaps'